shanu-16/basics/README.md

 - You should join a Union and A-kassa.
 Look them up what they are.

 - Make sure that when you are switching company or the occupation, the job is advertised and you follow the same procedures as before about insurances and salaries

+- Don't go on lengthy vacations to your home country.
+If are away for more than 6 weeks in a year it will affect your citizenship application.
+And no matter what you do, don't go on an unpaid leave.
+If you need to do so then it is better to resign and stop your workpermit and then apply again.